microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 * `always` - All Node.js processes launched in the Integrated Terminal will be debugged.
 * `onlyWithFlag` - Only processes launched with the `--inspect` or `--inspect-brk` flag will be debugged.

-After enabling **Auto Attach**, you'll need to restart your terminal.
-This can be done by clicking the ⚠ icon in the top right of the terminal, or just creating a new one.
+After enabling **Auto Attach**, you'll need to restart your terminal by clicking the ⚠ icon in the top right of the terminal, or just creating a new one.
 Then, the debugger should attach to your program within a second:

 ![Auto Attach](images/nodejs-debugging/auto-attach.gif)